bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 The `kernel-kvm` bundle installs a KVM-specific kernel, and the `kvm-host` bundle installs [these](https://github.com/clearlinux/clr-bundles/blob/456b8f473f8d97dc9b001026c4a8f63c5066e953/bundles/kvm-host) packages to help you get started with KVM.

 As part of this installation process, a new Linux group has been added: `kvm`.
-If you're using a user account other than `root`, we need to add that user to the group:
+If you're using a user account other than `root`, we add that user to the group:

 ```
 sudo usermod -G kvm -a brooks
 ```

-And finally, we start need to enable the `libvirtd` service, which is the toolkit that we use to manage our virtualized hosts:
+And finally, we start need to enable the `libvirtd` service, which is the toolkit that we use to manage the virtualized hosts:

 ```
 sudo systemctl enable libvirtd